abhiti23/stats604-project4/README.md

 After running the above command, you will be inside the container, and you can execute any scripts or the following commands in the container environment:

-`make clean` -- deletes everything except for the code (i.e., markdown files) and raw data (as originally downloaded).
+`make clean` -- deletes everything except for the code (i.e., python files) and raw data (as originally downloaded).
 Takes < 1 minute.

 `make` -- runs all analyses (except downloading raw data and making current predictions).
 Takes ~ 1 hour and 35 minutes.